jamsch/expo-speech-recognition/README.md

   addsPunctuation: false,
   // [Default: undefined] Short custom phrases that are unique to your app.
   contextualStrings: ["Carlsen", "Nepomniachtchi", "Praggnanandhaa"],
-  // [Default: undefined] Recording options for Android & iOS
-  // For Android, this is only supported on Android 13 and above.
-  recordingOptions: {
-    // [Default: false] Whether to persist the audio to a local file path.
-    persist: false,
-    // [Default: FileSystem.CacheDirectory]
-    // Changes the default storage location for the audio file.
-    // e.g. `FileSystem.documentDirectory` (from `expo-file-system`)
-    outputDirectory: undefined,
-    // [Default: `"recording_${timestamp|uuid}.[wav|caf]"`]
-    // Changes the file name for the audio file.
-    outputFileName: "recording.wav",
-  }
   // [Default: undefined] Android-specific options to pass to the recognizer.
   androidIntentOptions: {
     EXTRA_SPEECH_INPUT_COMPLETE_SILENCE_LENGTH_MILLIS: 10000,